A Practical Guide to CMMC 2.0: Levels, Requirements, and How to Comply

 - Do your requirements align with prime contractors?
 If you are a subcontractor, communicate with your prime contractors to understand any applicable CMMC requirements flowing down from the main contract.
 Prime contractors should be able to provide guidance on the required CMMC level for their subcontractors.

-You can also refer to the CMMC Accreditation Body (CMMC-AB) website and the Department of Defense CMMC page for official guidance and resources on CMMC requirements and levels.
+In addition to referring to the CMMC Accreditation Body (CMMC-AB) website and the Department of Defense CMMC page for official guidance and resources on CMMC requirements and levels, you can use the decision tree below to help determine which level applies to you.

 Step 2: Understand CMMC requirements and conduct a gap assessment